-Verizon Galaxy Nexus Jelly Bean update begins rolling out [UPDATED]Alex Wagner - Senior News Editor
+Verizon Galaxy Nexus Jelly Bean update begins rolling out [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Today's a big day for owners of the Verizon Galaxy Nexus.
 Not only is it a Friday (hooray weekend!), but Verizon has also posted the support documents for the Galaxy Nexus's update to Android 4.1 Jelly Bean.
 The update weighs in at 146.6MB and will bring users up to software version JRO03O.
 As expected, the update brings with it Jelly Bean goodies like Google Now and expandable notifications, and Galaxy Nexus owners can also expect various other stability and performance improvements.
 The full changelog provided by Verizon is available at the bottom of this post.

 Google began pushing Jelly Bean to the HSPA+ Galaxy Nexus in early July, while the Sprint model got its own Android 4.1 update earlier this month.
 That makes Verizon's Galaxy Nexus third in line to receive its taste of Google's latest OS, which is kind of a bummer for folks that opted for that model.
 The update has finally begun making its way to users today, though, so if you've got a Verizon Galaxy Nexus, head on in to Settings > About phone > System updates > Check now and see if you've got Jelly Bean waiting for you.

 UPDATE: Verizon has officially announced the Galaxy Nexus Jelly Bean update.
 The carrier says that the update will be rolled out in phases over Wi-Fi only, so be sure to find a Wi-Fi connection before trying to install it.